DevanshSK/Javascript_shooter_game/notes.md

 # Detect Collision between enemies and players.
 -> Pause the game when enemy touches the player.[And display the end screen.]

+-> Pausing the game.⏸️
+-> Use cancelAnimationFrame to cancel the game at current frame.
+-> Store current frame in a variable.

+# Remove off screen projectiles.
+-> Remove the projectiles as soon as they cross the canvas.
+-> Use splice method to remove projectile.